dennis2908/evermostestno1/README.md

    Click the button "Send".</br>
 2. Use POST /api/auth/login in folder User Authentication to login.</br> Click the button "Send".</br>
-3. Use POST /api/carts/ in folder Carts to start cart.
+3. Use POST /api/carts/ in folder Carts to start cart.</br>
    Click the button "Send".</br>
    You will get cartToken and cartKey.</br>
 4. Use POST /api/carts/:CartToken in folder Carts to add cart.</br>